lipneteng/UE-Localization-Tool/README.md

 Import - (ext): Import file to current localization, if the localization was empty, it will create new fields, if the file has already been imported, it will compare the key and change the translation field

-Export - (ext): Export current localization to file, if it is a .po file, then the tool will replace the translation fields
+Export - (ext): Export current localization to file, if it is a .po file, then the tool will replace the translation fields (if a new one, then it will copy the localization to a new .po file (the file structure will be equivalent to the current .po file)

 Special - Fast merge .po files: select two .po files for import and one for export(if it is an existing file, the program will replace the translation fields, if a new one, then it will copy the localization to a new .po file (the file structure will be equivalent to the 2 imported file)